lenguyenhaohiep/lenguyenhaohiep.github.io/_posts/2020-04-26-search-facet-nested-documents.markdown

   }
 }
 ```
 The `excludeTags` is used to exclude filters from facets.
 Unlike normal documents without nested documents where only filters related to the facet field have to be excluded ([more details](https://lucene.apache.org/solr/guide/8_2/faceting.html#tagging-and-excluding-filters)), here we have to exclude also `fish_type` tag from `ocean_names` facet.
 It's because the parent condition will give the same partial result as done by the children condition.
-In this example, Pacific Ocean contains Clown Fish, so Clown Fish is filtered out if it's not excluded in `fish_types` facet.
-The same, `!parent` function will find Pacific Ocean which is also filtered out if it's not excluded from `ocean_names` facet.
+In this example, Pacific Ocean (`!tag=ocean_name`) contains Clown Fish, so Clown Fish is filtered out if it's not excluded in `fish_types` facet.
+The same, `!parent` function will find Pacific Ocean (`!tag=fish_type`) which is also filtered out if it's not excluded from `ocean_names` facet.